 Can I reduce my payments on account?

-If you think your profits will be less than last year, you can apply to reduce your payments on account.
+If you think your profits will be less than they were the previous year, you can apply to reduce your payments on account.

 - fill out form SA303 and send it to your local tax office

-- log in to your online Personal Tax Account and visit ‘Reduce payments on account’ section.
+- log in to your online Personal Tax Account and visit the ‘reduce payments on account’ section.

 Conversely, if your payments on account cause you to overpay tax, you’ll receive interest on the surplus when it's paid back to you.

 What do I do if I can't make payments on account?

 If you’re struggling to pay your tax bill, be it on 31 January or 31 July, there is help at hand.

 Contact HMRC and make a ‘payment proposal’ – where you can suggest an alternative way of paying your bill, either through monthly or quarterly payments.

 HMRC will consider this proposal, and may ask for more information about other assets you have, such as savings and investments, before accepting the offer.